SagarPanchal-com/Zomato_Analysis_P3/README.md

 where Most_Ordered <= 5;
 ```

-**Task 2: Popular Time Slots**
--- Question: Identify the time slots during which the most orders are placed. based on 2-hour intervals.
+**Task 2: Popular Time Slots**: Identify the time slots during which the most orders are placed. based on 2-hour intervals.

 ***Approach 1***:
 ```sql